Last updated on January 15th, 2021 at 07:57 am

 Making these potatoes couldn't be easier.

-First, cook the spuds in water until soft.
+Steps 1 and 2: First, wash the spuds and then cook them in water until soft.
 After straining them, steam dry them in a colander for 5 minutes.

 Roast the potatoes for 20 minutes before removing them from the oven and drizzling them with garlic and parsley butter and sprinkling on some nutritional yeast flakes.